How do I apply for a stall at The Village Markets?

 What can I sell at TVM?

 Design products including fashion, accessories, art, photography, design, homewares and vintage items including clothing accessories and homewares.
-There are also a limited number of Jumble stalls available for second hand, top quality designer items.
-Food stalls may sell ready to eat food items (no take home teas, breads, jams, bliss balls, chutneys etc).
+Food stalls may sell ready to eat food items.

 Can I share a stall?